 This cut is best for high-heat grilling, and for creating a unique appearance on the plate.
 It's a small cut, so it's good for pairing with sauces and sides.

 A filet mignon is cut from the beef tenderloin.
 It is the most tender muscle on the animal because it is near the spine and rarely used for movement.
 The top sirloin is cut from muscles near the hip and rump area.
 Because the animal uses these muscles much more when it moves, meat from the sirloin isn't as tender.

 Yes, this steak can be cooked from frozen, as long as it is cooked over high heat.

 This cut is also called "baseball steak."
 It has a round shape to start with and expands when cooked.
 The final product is about the same size and shape as a baseball (but a lot more delicious).

 The steak is from the same muscle as the coulotte steak or coulotte roast — the cap portion of the top sirloin.
 This cut, known as picanha in Brazil, is one of the most popular cuts at Brazilian steakhouses.

 Raise the stakes and make your sirloin steak taste memorably delicious with our flavorful recipe.

-For a delectable date night dinner, give this small cut of meat a simple wood-firing, then enjoy the most tender, succulent piece of grilled beef on the planet.
+For a delectable date night dinner, try out this filet mignon recipe made on a pellet grill.
+Give this small cut of meat a simple wood-firing, then enjoy the most tender, succulent piece of grilled beef on the planet.